Hip Information

 No, Dr Blythe only uses dissolvable sutures for DAA THR.
 The waterproof dressing needs to be kept intact until the two week post-operative appointment.

-How soon after a THR can I drive?
+How soon after a RIGHT THR can I drive?

 You are able to drive after six weeks providing you feel safe and confident to do so.